 When the prospect of sleeping on the floor or in a chair isn’t really doing it for you, there is good news for those of you who are looking to sleep at Haneda Airport in comfort.
 If you are on a layover in the international terminal, you don’t have to go through security as there is a transit hotel offering both short-term and overnight rates.
 A hotel located in the public area of the airport and a number of nearby hotels offering free airport shuttles are other options.

-At Airport Royal Park Hotel The Haneda – Directly connected to the International Terminal in the Departure Lobby, 3F (Hotel) or Gates 112-114, 3F (Transit Hotel).
+At Airport Royal Park Hotel The Haneda – (Currently Closed due to Covid-19) Directly connected to the International Terminal in the Departure Lobby, 3F (Hotel) or Gates 112-114, 3F (Transit Hotel).
 The hotel has a transit floor that is accessible only within the secure area of the terminal.
 In addition to hotel rooms, if you prefer something more short-term, you can also book a Refresh Room (TV, sofa and shower) to freshen up.
 The refresh room does not have beds.
 Refresh room rates from 3,000 yen for the first hour.
 Whichever you choose the rates include free access to the Transit Lounge (drinks, food, magazines). » Check Rates

 At Airport First Cabin Tokyo Haneda – A budget capsule hotel with rooms that resemble airplane cabins.
 Rooms are one-person only (choose from Business Class or First Class size), no en-suite bathrooms.
 Located in Domestic Terminal 1 on the Arrivals Floor 1F (landside).
 Rates are available based on short stay at varying times throughout the day, starting at 800 YEN (Business Class) or 1000 YEN (First Class).
 If you need to travel between terminals you can use the free shuttle bus or the free monorail (passport and ticket required). » Check Rates